-Mollie Tibbetts Cause Of Death Revealed: Iowa Woman Died Of ‘Multiple Sharp Force Injuries’
+Mollie Tibbetts’ Cause Of Death Revealed: Iowa Woman Died Of ‘Multiple Sharp Force Injuries’

-Mollie Tibbetts’ cause of death has been revealed, according to WHO-TV (Des Moines).
+Mollie Tibbetts’ cause of death has been revealed, according to WHO-TV.

-According to an official statement from the Iowa State Medical Examiner, the Iowa woman died of “multiple sharp force injuries” – which is to say, she was stabbed, multiple times.
+According to an official statement from the Iowa State Medical Examiner, the Iowa woman died of “multiple sharp force injuries,” which is to say, she was stabbed, multiple times.
 In the same statement, the Medical Examiner’s office officially concluded that the body found last week in a Poweshiek County corn field was definitively that of the missing woman.

 As of this writing, autopsy results are still pending, and information about the results is being released little-by-little.
 It remains unclear, for example, if Mollie was sexually assaulted before she was murdered, nor has a murder weapon been located.

-20-year-old Mollie Tibbetts vanished on July 18, 2018, after she went out for a morning jog in Brooklyn, Iowa, where she had been house-sitting at her boyfriend’s home while he was out of town for work.
+Twenty-year-old Mollie Tibbetts vanished on July 18, 2018, after she went out for a morning jog in Brooklyn, Iowa, where she had been house-sitting at her boyfriend’s home while he was out of town for work.
 For weeks, her story captivated the nation as the woman had seemingly disappeared without a trace.

 For a while it was believed that she may have been abducted and then kept alive as authorities were searching for her, and held out hope that she would be found alive.
-Reports even suggested that her alleged abductor was “hiding in plane sight,” and had even attended vigils for her.
+Reports even suggested that her alleged abductor was “hiding in plain sight,” and had even attended vigils for her.

 Mollie Tibbetts’ family speaks out after Trump calls murderer an "illegal alien": "Evil comes in every color" https://t.co/5Qsr7RHhkq pic.twitter.com/aYAhjE1lF1